sodascience/metasyn/docs/source/developer/plugins.rst

 Creating a privacy plug-in
 --------------------------
-In case you want to create a new distribution as part of an add-on, you can easily do so by following the available `privacy plugin template <https://github.com/sodascience/metasyn-privacy-template>`_.
+In case you want to create a new distribution as part of an add-on, you can easily do so by following the available `privacy plug-in template <https://github.com/sodascience/metasyn-privacy-template>`_.

 .. _dist_plugin:

 Creating a distribution plug-in
 -------------------------------
-In case you want to create a new distribution as part of an add-on, as opposed to it being implemented in the core package, you can easily do so by following the available `distribution plugin template <https://github.com/sodascience/metasyn-distribution-template>`_.
+In case you want to create a new distribution as part of an add-on, as opposed to it being implemented in the core package, you can easily do so by following the available `distribution plug-in template <https://github.com/sodascience/metasyn-distribution-template>`_.